21 of the best classic children's books

 by Peter Yarrow

 Most readers will remember Puff, the Magic Dragon for its timeless Peter, Paul and Mary song.
-With two vibrant bonus versions of the song plus two other tracks, this edition is a foiled, gift reissue to ccelebrate the 60th anniversary of the song's release.
-Listen, read and enjoy the dreamy illustrations that capture the enchanted land of Honalee and its extraordinary inhabitants, and share in the adventures of Jackie Paper and his childhood friend, Puff, the magic dragon.
+With bonus versions of the song, this edition is a foiled, gift reissue to celebrate the 60th anniversary of the song's release.
+Listen, read and enjoy the enchanted land of Honalee and its extraordinary inhabitants, and share in the adventures of Jackie Paper and his childhood friend, Puff, the magic dragon.

 The Gruffalo